Royal Robbins (minister)

 June 26, 1812, colleague pastor with Rev. Dr. Upson, over the Congregational Church in Kensington, Connecticut.
 In this station he continued forty three years, until his dismissal June 26, 1859.

 He was an industrious writer, and contributed many valuable papers to the Christian Spectator.
 He was the author of Outlines of History for schools, a memoir of J. G. C. Brainard, prefixed to an edition of his poems, and of an account of American Literature incorporated with Chambers' History of English Literature.

+One of his printed sermons was A Discourse Preached on the First Sabbath of the Year, including Remarks on the Death and Character of Deac.
+Roswell Moore (1857).

 He was twice married and left a widow and six children.
 He died in Berlin (Kensington parish), aged 72.